Coleen Seng: Political career

-On July 26, 2006 the city council killed a proposal (06-107) submitted by Seng to ban concealed guns within the city limits of Lincoln.
-At a future council meeting she intends to propose a prohibition for concealed Right-to-Carry for Nebraska permit holders by reclassifying certain types of offenses within the city limits.

-On September 7, 2006, Seng announced that she would not run for re-election.
-State Senator Chris Beutler, who left the Legislature because of term limits, was the only candidate for the Democratic primary.
-Republican city councilman, Ken Svoboda, announced his candidacy on September 27, 2006.
+On September 7, 2006, Seng announced that she would not run for re-election to a second term.
+State Senator Chris Beutler, who left the Nebraska Legislature because of term limits, won the 2007 mayoral election and succeeded Seng.

 Dick Cheney incident

-Seng sought payment for $32,000 worth of security expenses, incurred during the June 17, 2004 fundraising visit of Dick Cheney in support of Republican Party 1st district congressional candidate Jeff Fortenberry.
-The city provided security through several street closings, extra law enforcement, as well as medical personnel.
+Seng sought payment for $32,000 worth of security expenses incurred during the June 17, 2004 fundraising visit of Dick Cheney in support of the candidacy of Republican Jeff Fortenberry for Nebraska's 1st congressional district.
+The city provided security through several street closings, extra law enforcement, and medical personnel.
 Cheney was born in Lincoln and lived there for the first several years of his life.
 During the visit, he surprised the current resident of the home he grew up in by stopping by for about an hour, which was part of the increased security cost of his visit.

 Republicans argued that Seng, a Democrat, was merely trying to stir up political turmoil, and that the mayor of Omaha sought no such reimbursement following a visit from President George W. Bush in 2003.
 Fortenberry, however, reimbursed the federal government for use of Air Force Two during the fundraising stop, pointing to a possible precedent for such repayment.